Moreault/Spritebound/README.md

 Rough Trigger uses this for country flags and weapon icons among other things.

 ## Events
 Sometimes, you might need events to be triggered when a specific frame plays.
-This is what the FrameEvent class is there to achieve.
+This is what the `FrameEvent` class is there to achieve.

-FrameEvent.Name is used to identify the event in-game.
+`FrameEvent.Name` is used to identify the event in-game.
 In other words; that name must be the exact same on both ends for it to be recognized.

-FrameEvent.Origin is optionally used when your event also needs a position.
+`FrameEvent.Origin` is optionally used when your event also needs a position.
 This is usually reserved for things like when a gun is fired so that the game knows exactly where it's fired from.

 ## Serialization
-Both Newtonsoft.Json and System.Text are tested and supported but XML isn't.
+Both System.Text.Json and Newtonsoft.Json are tested and supported by default and do not require custom converters.

-## Sprites.Jackal
-Coming soon-ish : Complete animation system used in the Jackal 2D game engine.